wealdtech/go-string2eth/README.md

 When converting numeric values to strings the user can select standard mode, in which case all values will be in units of Wei or Ether, or non-standard mode, in which case the full range of values will be used.

+This also provides the ability to convert between string and GWei values.

 ## Table of Contents

 - [Install](#install)